Full Speed USB 2.0. 48 Inputs, 96 outputs. Upgradeable Firmware.

 - Traditional I-PAC keyboard mode unaffected.
 This is still the default.

 - Device mode can also be switched to Dual Directinput Game Controller or Dual Xinput Game Controller.
+I-PAC 4 now supports 4 game controllers.

 - These modes appear as entirely different USB devices so there is no mixed-device confusion which causes issues in Retropie.